Jefferson Pier: Plan of Washington, D.C.

 According to a notation on Pierre (Peter) Charles L'Enfant's 1791 "Plan of the city intended for the permanent seat of the government of the United States ... " (see L'Enfant Plan), Andrew Ellicott measured a prime meridian (longitude 0°0') through the future site of the U.S. Capitol.
 (Shortly after L'Enfant prepared this plan, its subject received the name "City of Washington".)
 Thomas Jefferson, who at the time was serving as the United States Secretary of State, supervised Ellicott's and L'Enfant's activities during the initial planning of the nation's capital city.
 Jefferson hoped that the United States would become scientifically as well as politically independent from Europe.
 He therefore desired that the new nation's capital city should contain a new "first meridian".

 A prominent geometric feature of L'Enfant's plan was a large right triangle whose hypotenuse was a wide avenue (now part of Pennsylvania Avenue, NW) connecting the "President's house" (now the White House) and the "Congress house" (now the U.S. Capitol building).
 To complete the triangle, a line projecting due south from the center of the President's house intersected at a right angle a line projecting due west from the center of the Congress house.
 A 400 ft-wide garden-lined "grand avenue" would travel for about 1 mi along the east–west line.
 L'Enfant chose the west end of the "grand avenue" (at the triangle's southwest corner) to be the location of a future equestrian statue of George Washington for which the Continental Congress had voted in 1783.
-(Although the planned "grand avenue" became the portion of the National Mall that is now between the Capitol's grounds and the Washington Monument, neither the avenue nor Washington's equestrian statue were ever constructed.
+(Although the planned "grand avenue" became the portion of the National Mall that is now between the Capitol's grounds and the Washington Monument, the avenue was never constructed, and Washington's equestrian statue was not made until 1860 and ultimately placed elsewhere.)